jordanlewis/cockroach-prod/terraform/aws/README.md

 This directory contains the [Terraform](https://terraform.io/) configuration files needed to launch a cockroach cluster on AWS.

-The following steps will create a three node cluster.
+Terraform stores the state of the cloud resources locally (in a file called `terraform.tfstate`), so this is meant to be used by a single user.
+For multi-user cooperation, please see [Terraform's documentation on remote state](https://terraform.io/docs/state/remote.html).

 ## One-time setup steps
 1. Have an [AWS](http://aws.amazon.com/) account
-2. [Download terraform](https://terraform.io/downloads.html), *version 0.6.6 or greater*, unzip, and add to your `PATH`.
+2. [Download terraform](https://terraform.io/downloads.html), *version 0.6.7 or greater*, unzip, and add to your `PATH`.
 3. [Valid AWS credentials file](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html#cli-signup).
 4. [Create an AWS keypair](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#KeyPairs:sort=keyName) named `cockroach` and save the file as `~/.ssh/cockroach.pem`.